Nervosys/Botnix/botnix/doc/manual/development/meta-attributes.section.md

    (such as option descriptions) to the `options` and `lib` module arguments and the `pkgs.formats` attribute of the `pkgs` argument, `config` and the rest of `pkgs` are disallowed and will cause doc build failures when used.
-This restriction is necessary because we cannot reproduce the full nixpkgs instantiation with configuration and overlays from a system configuration inside the sandbox.
+This restriction is necessary because we cannot reproduce the full botpkgs instantiation with configuration and overlays from a system configuration inside the sandbox.
 The `options` argument only includes options of modules that are also built inside the sandbox, referencing an option of a module